etiennedesfontaines/frontend-mentor/newbie/profile-card-component-main/README-template.md

 ### What I learned

-Extensive planning makes for well structured HTML and fluid styling.
+Sound planning makes for well structured HTML and fluid styling.

 ### Continued development